New teaching and research farm expands opportunities

 "I see myself having animals and a garden and being into the community aspect.
-For me, it makes more sense and is the first step in combatting issues like our food and oil crises.
-So many people don't know where food comes from," said Pope, a student majoring in sustainable development major at Appalachian State University.
+For me, it makes more sense and is the first step in combating issues like our food and oil crises.
+So many people don't know where food comes from," said Pope, a student majoring in sustainable development at Appalachian State University.

 She and her peers are gaining the experience they need to achieve their goals at the university's Sustainable Development Teaching and Research Farm.

 Appalachian's sustainable development program operated a farm for several years on leased land in Valle Crucis to educate students and assist local farmers in researching best practices.
 Now, thanks to a recent acquisition of 369 acres from the estate of Beulah and Reeves Vannoy, the university moved its operations to neighboring Ashe County in Fall 2011—and faculty and students are excited about the property's significant expansion of opportunities related to sustainable agriculture and agroforestry, forest and watershed management, and livestock production.

 The new farm continues to be an important community resource, now with an added feature: free-range turkeys and heritage breed cows.
 These are elements the previous farm did not have space to support.